kjg9812/notes/genetics.md

 - each row is a DNA sequence
 - each taxa is a species
 - DNA sequences are alligned to each other, and there are allignment positions that we think have been inherited

+# 12/4/23
+Predictions of human ancestry hypotheses
+H1: Out of Eden
+- the outgroup and earliest branches of the tree would have labels from the middle east

+H2: Out of Africa
+- same but for african lineages coming out of the bottom of the tree

+#### defenses
+- t cells need to be trained, cell mediated response
+- b cells produce antibodies for the humoral response
+    - antibodies immediately recognize and bind to foreign antigens

+vaccines hack the system by making antigens
+- allow you to make rapid exponse without going through first exposure